-exican-American singer Jenni Rivera and six others died early Sunday when her tour jet crashed in Northern Mexico.
+Mexican-American singer Jenni Rivera and six others died early Sunday when her tour jet crashed in Northern Mexico.
 The wreckage was found Sunday afternoon, and aviation investigators are still trying to determine the cause of the crash.
 Rivera, a mother of five, was famous for performing Norteña and Banda music.
 She also had her own reality show, I Love Jenni, on Telemundo's mun2 network, and had just signed on with ABC to star in a sitcom about "a strong, middle-class, single Latina woman working to raise a family using unique parenting skills, while struggling to run a family business and navigate her extended, co-dependent relatives — all while fighting the cultural perception that she needs a man to do it."

 THE WEEK'S AUDIOPHILE PODCASTS: LISTEN SMARTER

-- Why Good Friday is so important to Christians
+- Why America is duty bound to help Iraqi Christians

 Subscribe to the Week